Steps in this module:

 Your friends probably don’t expect you to start with a greeting (Dear Bob,) or to put your name after your message.
 Your supervisor will likely expect it.
 Check with them to see if they have a preference.
 A good rule of thumb is to copy the format used by the person you are communicating with.

-Your friends won’t hold it against you if you delay or forget to reply to one of their messages.
-Your supervisor and coworkers will.
+Your friends will not hold it against you if you delay or forget to reply to one of their messages.
+Your supervisor and colleagues will.
 You will be expected to reply promptly and definitely within in a day of receiving a work-related message.

 You might get away with using off-color remarks or rude language in emails to your friends.
 It could get you fired if you use them for your work messages.

 Use a simple presentation.
-Avoid fancy typefaces and don’t depend upon bold type, italics, or large type to add nuances.
+Avoid fancy typefaces and do not depend upon bold type, italics, or large type to add nuances.
 The recipient’s email reader may not have all the features that yours does.
 In a pinch, use asterisks to show *emphasis*.

 When you receive a rude or angry note, do not reply right away.
 Negative emotions can escalate quickly in emails.
-If you get a cranky message, just delete it, or pick up the phone and smooth things over.
+If you get a cranky message, take your time to respond, or pick up the phone and smooth things over.

 Do not expect privacy!!
-The network administrator has access to your information.
-Don’t worry: That person is much too busy to be poking around in your business for no reason.
+The network administrator has access to your information, but do not worry; that person is much too busy to be poking around in your business for no reason.
 However, if people in authority want to read your emails and share them with others, they can do it.
 Therefore, assume that all of your email is public.

 Leaving Notes and Phone Messages